istmobiome/istmobiome-web/content/project/bocasbiome/index.md

 ---
-title: ProjectDigest
+title: BocasBiome
-subtitle: Intestinal microbes as an axis of functional diversity among large marine consumers
+subtitle: The gut microbiome stability of a butterflyfish is disrupted on severely degraded Caribbean reef habitats.
 authors: [Scott, Jarrod J and Adam, Thomas C and Duran, Alain and Burkepile, Deron E & Rasher, Douglas B]
 summary: Amplicon analysis of intenstinal microbiomes from five species of herbivorous fish of a Florida reef.
 tags: ["fish", "16S rRNA", "amplicon"]